darellanodev/jetpack-game/README.md

 - [ ] Fire in bottom of the Rocket when it is landing or it goes up.
 - [ ] The player goes to the following level when completes the first level.
 - [ ] HUD with 3 lives and the player score.
-- [ ] Play a sound when the player drops the fuel.
 - [ ] Create an item with a time icon representing the oxygen.
 - [ ] The oxygen bar increases when picking up the oxygen item.
 - [ ] In the HUD there is a bar that displays the remaining oxygen for the player.